NYSE, Nasdaq plan to back up each other's closing auctions

-The New York Stock Exchange and Nasdaq OMX Group Inc (NDAQ.O) said on Wednesday that they are working on a framework that will allow them to back up each other's closing auctions if they are interrupted by a technical glitch.
+July 22 The New York Stock Exchange and Nasdaq OMX Group Inc said on Wednesday that they are working on a framework that will allow them to back up each other's closing auctions if they are interrupted by a technical glitch.

 Earlier in July, the NYSE was forced to suspend trading for several hours in the biggest outage to hit a U.S. financial market in nearly two years.